Kenraaliskuutteri/Kenraaliskuutteri/README.md

 ## Connect with me

-If you have anything you wish to talk to me, please shoot me a DM in Discord!
+If you have anything you wish to talk to me about, please shoot me a DM in Discord!
 My discord username is quadkin